 Leading into the 70’s, the style of music that the world was listening to had changed dramatically.
 Amplified guitars and drums had taken the world by storm and the Oshawa Corps was no exception.
 While the band and songsters continued to flourish, new groups were taking shape and providing contemporary Christian music to the community in Oshawa and around the territory.
 Groups such as the “Good News Group” and “Logos” were formed during this time and blessed many in their service.

 This move to the suburbs provided space to expand corps ministries.
-In recent years, the corps has sponsored several Alpha programs as an outreach to the community.
-Alpha has served as an introduction to Christianity for many new members of the corps.
+In recent years, the corps has sponsored several Alpha and marriage enrichment programs as an outreach to the community.
+Our youth programs have offered children the opportunity for day camp opportunities at subsidized prices year after year.
 Combined with a large number of transfers from other Corps, Oshawa Temple has a vibrant ministry.
-The contemporary music started in the 70’s has become an integral part of our Sunday worship through our worship team.
+The contemporary music started in the 70’s has become an integral part of our Sunday worship through our excellent worship team.
 The band and songsters continue to provide as active a ministry as they have ever had.
 The Sunday school continues to teach young people of Christ’s love, supported by the scouting movement, young people’s band, timbrels, singing company and angel choir.
+The youth bible studies continue to grow under our 2 wonderful youth pastors.
 Women’s ministry continues its excellent up to date ministry.
-In recent years a men’s ministry called Men of Action and Purpose has begun providing needed practical service to the community, including many senior citizens.
+In recent years Men's ball hockey and a men’s ministry called Men of Action and Purpose has begun providing needed practical service to the community, including many senior citizens.

-The ministry of the Oshawa Temple Corps has been alive and well for over 125 years is alive and well.
+The ministry of the Oshawa Temple Church and downtown services has been alive and well for over 130 years is alive and well.
 May God continue to bless His work in this community!!

 Our Community's Church buildings over the decades